grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/ingester.md

 ## Ingesters failure and data loss

-If an ingester process crashes or exits abruptly, any in-memory time series data that has not yet been uploaded to long-term storage may be lost.
+If an ingester process crashes or exits abruptly, any in-memory time series data that have not yet been uploaded to long-term storage might be lost.
 There are the following ways to mitigate this failure mode:

 - Replication